peteturnham/Random-Walks/README.md

 # Random-Walks
-Exploring Random Walk Variables and Methods
+Exploring Random Walk Variables and Methods.
 This project is based on Jason Brownlee's explanation of 'Random-Walks'